AlexGaillard/docker-swarm/README.md

-A simple example app used a tool to explain Docker Swarm
+A simple example app used as a training and explanation tool to explain Docker Swarm.